Spread the Word About Kids’ Online Safety

 There are a number of ways you can spread the word about kids' online safety.
 Whether it's talking to your neighbors, sharing information on social networking sites or reaching people through the media, you can do a lot to raise awareness and help kids navigate the online world.

 Here are some simple but effective ways to get the word out about kids’ online safety in your community:

 - Talk to a local PTA coordinator about discussing OnGuardOnline.gov at the next meeting.
-Use our online order form to get free copies of Heads Up or Living Life Online to take with you.
+Use our online order form to get free copies of Net Cetera: Chatting with Kids About Being Online, Heads Up or Living Life Online to take with you.